 I started pottery as a hobby nearly 14 years ago.
 After finishing my fine art degree, I was working in a 9-5 office job and needed to do something creative to keep me sane so I tried an evening pottery class and was hooked, I'd rushed home from work every evening and pot late into the night.
 Being a potter felt like it was something other people did - always a little too far out of my reach.
-But in 2015, I took the plunge gave up the day job to follow my dream to be a potter full time.
+But in 2015, I took the plunge gave up the day job to follow my dream and set up my studio.
 You can read more details surrounding giving up my day job and my decision to become a potter over in my blog 'Shed Diaries'

-I’d like to think my work offers you a more mindful eating and drinking experience.
+I’d like to think my work offers a more mindful eating and drinking experience.
 Drinking from a handmade mug is a very different experience to drinking from a mass manufactured mug.
-I hope you will think of me (the maker) whilst you choose the cup from the cupboard, you’ll enjoy the feel of the form beneath your fingertips and study the colours and textures of the glaze whilst waiting for your tea to brew.
+Think of me (the maker) whilst choosing a cup from the cupboard, enjoy the feel of the form beneath your fingertips and study the colours and textures of the glaze whilst waiting for your tea to brew.
 Feeling the love and care that went into the piece, taking time to ground yourself in this object which was born of earth, water and fire.

 I grew up on the Devon coast, the beach was my playground.
 I am drawn to making pots which remind me of lazy summer days next to the ocean- textures and colours of my favourites; Bantham, Bigbury, Challaborough all have put their mark on my work.
 My pottery is designed to transport people to their favourite beach or stretch of coastline.
 My training as a painter before I became a potter means I work backwards, I think about the colours/ textures I want to use first, before I think about form a pot will take.
 I suspect most potters think about the form first.
 There is something about working in 3D that painting on a canvas could never afford me.
 As a painter I was always very inspired by Georgia O’Keeffe, I also see her colour pallet reflected back at me in my pottery.